 We will avoid throwing around a lot of numbers here as we summarize.
 College and graduate school are expensive.
 Students borrow an awful lot of money to earn degrees which, their schools promise them, will provide an ample return on investment.
 But graduates often find themselves earning far less than they expected, or even unable to find work in the field they've trained for.
 Result: monthly loan payments that eat up a huge chunk of income, stretched out over 10- and 20-year repayment schedules.
 Many borrowers end up right where they were before they entered school: living in financial uncertainty or barely getting by.

 Is there anything that can help?
 A recent USA Today article highlighted a couple of approaches being suggested to help address what may or may not be a student loan repayment crisis.
+Robert Applebaum, a lawyer (of course), is emerging as a spokesman for

-USA Today also notes that Senator Dick Durbin (D-Ill.) is taking a more cautious and probably more viable approach, seeking to reform the bankruptcy rules to allow private student loans to be dischargeable.
+allow private student loans to be dischargeable.
 Lenders have always argued that making it easier to include student loans in bankruptcy will ultimately drive loan costs higher, but of course one could say that about any kind of debt, and yet many debts are in fact still dischargeable.
 This plan may strike the right balance and offer some hope for the many who are already on the edge of bankruptcy.

 borrowers (and presumably stimulate consumer spending) without unduly harming lenders.
 Perhaps interest-free loans would be too much to ask for, but a significant rate cut may be in order.

 It should be obvious where we stand here.
 The Applebaum debt-forgiveness proposal is over-the-top, dangerous, and fraught with moral hazard.
 Other plans are more moderate, socially responsible, and potentially viable.
 But sign us up with Applebaum.
 We've got loans too, after all, and there's a reason we call ourselves Greedy Associates.